rui-min/MultipleListingSystem/README.md

 This is a web application for CRUD operations developed with Java and Spring Boot.
 There are totally 16 entities in the domain directory(server folder).
 The backend server("server_property") provides RESTful APIs to the frontend("front_client").
 Attention: only backend ("server_property" folder) is currently finished.

 # Quick Start
 Reload pom.xml with maven, and run ServerPropertyApplication.java under "server_property/src/main/java/mls/server_property/" directory.
 Assigned port is localhost:8090.
+There is an example database file exampleData.sql under "/server_property/docs/" directory.
+You can import it in MySQL workbench as an example.

+# APIs
 The controller provides following APIs:
 1. Get method (read):
     1. **/api/property**  -> return all properties' JSON data in the database
     2. **/api/property/{Long id}** -> return the specified id property's JSON data in the database